Complications of cervical cancer

 The emotional impact of living with cervical cancer can be significant.
 Many people report experiencing a "rollercoaster" effect.

-For example, you may feel down when you receive a diagnosis, but feel up when removal of the cancer has been confirmed.
-Then you may feel down again as you try to come to terms with the after-effects of your treatment.
+For example, you may feel down when you receive a diagnosis, but feel better when removal of the cancer has been confirmed.
+You may then feel down again as you try to come to terms with the after-effects of your treatment.

-Contact your GP for advice if you think you may be depressed.
-There are a range of effective treatments available, including antidepressant medication and talking therapies such as cognitive behavioural therapy (CBT).
+Contact your GP if you think you may be depressed.
+There are a range of effective treatments available, including antidepressant medication and talking therapies, such as cognitive behavioural therapy (CBT).

-There may also be local support groups in your area for women affected by cancer.
+Local cancer support groups may also be available in your area for women affected by cancer.
 Your specialist cancer nurse should be able to provide contact details.

 Read more about coping with cancer.